halmueller/ImmersiveInterfaces/README.md

 # Immersive Interfaces and Visualization for iOS
-Samples and solutions for a Swift/SpriteKit/SceneKit course taught Autumn Quarter 2015, through University of Washington Professional and Continuing Education.
-The course was organized into four units: Swift, SpriteKit, D3.js, and SceneKit.
+Samples and solutions for a Swift/SpriteKit/SceneKit course I am teaching (Autumn Quarter 2015), through University of Washington Professional and Continuing Education.
+The course is organized into four units: Swift, SpriteKit, D3.js, and SceneKit.

-The full [bibliograpny](Supporting%20material/CP135%20Bibliography.pdf) is included.
+The full [bibliography](Supporting%20material/CP135%20Bibliography.pdf) is included.

 For the Swift unit, we used Daniel Steinberg's excellent book [A Swift Kickstart](https://itunes.apple.com/us/book/a-swift-kickstart/id891801923?mt=13).
 Files for the remaining units: